viclew1/VLDofusBot/README.md

 will sniff the network to read the game's packets and will simulate clicks on the game window.
 No message will be sent to the game server directly by the bot.

+You can suggest new features, report bugs or find help on Discord : https://discord.gg/v45AA3dtYz

 ## Table of contents

 * [Features](#features)